godaddy/gasket/packages/gasket-core/README.md

 });
 ```

-You can now import the Gasket instance from your `gasket.mjs` file into your
+You can now import the Gasket instance from your `gasket.js` file into your
 application code.
 With a Gasket, you can fire **actions** that will trigger **lifecycles** hooked
 by plugins which encapsulate functionality allowing reuse across many applications.